dansand/Python/part1/pythonmd.md

 - __errors__
 - __Jupyter notebooks__

 These are the basics of every programming language you learn.
-Ready for something harder?
-We bet you are!